For Terry McLaurin, the work comes first, then ‘the truth will come out on Sunday’

 McLaurin concedes that in his early years, critical coaching was at times hard to hear.
 But now, in his third year as a pro, he welcomes extra eyes on his game.

-When Jim Hostler and Drew Terrell were hired as receivers coaches in Washington last year, they showed McLaurin how his route-running at the time was giving tells to defenders.
+When Jim Hostler and Terrell were hired as receivers coaches in Washington last year, they showed McLaurin how his route-running at the time was giving tells to defenders.
 So often he relied on his speed to carry him past defensive backs, but as he ran, he crossed over his body a bit and stuttered his feet when getting into his breaks.

 “Being a fast guy, I’m like, ‘I’m still going to be able to run away from these guys,’ ” McLaurin said.
 “But when you start seeing it show up in the game, you see a DB jump routes because you’re shortening your stride or you’re crossing over your body or you’re raising up, you’re looking down at the ground.
 That matters.
 That could be the difference between a catch and an interception.”